1. What are your office hours?

 For routine check-ups and other non-urgent visits, we try to schedule you with your doctor of preference.
 However, in order to facilitate timely appointments, if the doctor you prefer is not available, we will offer an appointment with another doctor.
 For urgent or same-day sick appointments, we will schedule you with the doctor that can see you first.
 If you have a preference, please let our phone nurses know and if that doctor has an appointment available we will schedule you with him/her.

-All of our doctors make rounds at DCH Regional Medical Center.
-There is typically only one doctor making rounds each day, so you will see him/her.
+All of our doctors are on staff at DCH Regional Medical Center.
+There is typically only one doctor making rounds each day, so you will see her.
 For newborns, all you have to do is specify Tuscaloosa Pediatrics or the specific physician name for your child and he/she will be seen within 24 hours of delivery.
 If your baby is born at Northport DCH, he or she will be seen by the Northport DCH hospitalist who takes care of our patients in the well baby nursery.